Foreign relations of Taiwan: Paraguay

 Paraguay recognizes Taiwan.
 Paraguayan leader General Alfredo Stroessner was a partner of Generalissimo Chiang.
 Many Paraguayan officers trained in Fu Hsing Kang College in the ROC.

 Stroessner's 1989 ousting and his successor Andrés Rodríguez's reinventing himself as a democratically elected president, were immediately followed by invitations from Beijing to switch diplomatic recognition.
 However, the Taiwanese ambassador, Wang Sheng, and his diplomats were able to convince the Paraguayans that continuing the relationship with the ROC, and thus keeping the ROC's development assistance and access to the ROC's markets, would be more advantageous for Paraguay.
 Recognition of Taiwan was a matter of debate in the 2023 Paraguayan general election, with bilateral relations maintained after the results.

 Venezuela

 In 2007, the Venezuelan government refused to renew visas for five members of the ROC commercial representation in Caracas.

-Relations with Venezuela have worsened because of the increasing partnership between the socialist government of Hugo Chávez and the People's Republic of China, which has led to a more overt rejection of the Taiwan's legitimacy by Venezuela.
+Relations with Venezuela have worsened because of the increasing partnership between the government of Hugo Chávez and the People's Republic of China, which has led to a more overt rejection of the Taiwan's legitimacy by Venezuela.
 During the 2019 Venezuelan presidential crisis, Taiwan has been supportive of Juan Guaidó and the opposition-led National Assembly.